HarveyLab/mouseVR/README.md

 All the parts for the assemblies are listed in this google sheet: https://docs.google.com/spreadsheets/d/1hkXaeRBd7GJPuhIFjeKkEIziQik9mlkZpzjhxGrkA7A/edit?usp=sharing

-The build guide (below, for now) contains detailed schematics of the various assemblies, as well as additional notes there about part requirements.
+The build guide (below) contains detailed schematics of the various assemblies, as well as additional notes about part requirements and alternative parts.

 ### Getting help